 PhD research stuff

-Currently conducting practice-based PhD research at the Centre For Postdigital Cultures (Coventry University, UK), under the supervision of Dr. Kevin Walker, Dr. Alex Taylor and Dr. Lindsay Balfour.
+Practice-based PhD research conducted at the Centre For Postdigital Cultures (Coventry University, UK), as part of the 'AI and Algorithmic Cultures' research path, under the supervision of Dr. Kevin Walker, Dr. Alex Taylor and Dr. Lindsay Balfour.

 My research is centered around virtual agents within home, interrogating the human-machine relationship; how this can be reconfigured and expanded beyond stereotyped roles and interactions that are solely focusing on automated functionality.